Summary and Aggregation

 Overview

-The Finale GraphQL API provides a powerful aggregation system that enables you to calculate metrics and perform dimensional analysis across your data, similar to SQL's GROUP BY with aggregate functions like SUM, AVG, MIN, MAX, and COUNT.
+The Finale GraphQL API provides a powerful summary feature that enables you to calculate metrics and perform dimensional analysis across your data.
+The summary feature is an aggregation system with grouping capabilities similar to SQL's GROUP BY with aggregate functions like SUM, AVG (called 'mean' in Finale), MIN, MAX, and COUNT.
+Think of it like creating pivot tables in Excel or Google Sheets, where you can group data by dimensions and calculate metrics across those groups.

 Key Capabilities

-The aggregation system is available on all 24 ViewConnection types in the API and enables you to:
+The summary feature is available on all 24 ViewConnection types in the API and enables you to:

 • Calculate Metrics: Aggregate data using operators like sum, mean (average), min, and max